 Credit utilization is best kept low, as you should only be using 30 to 40 percent of your available credit.

 Any negative records associated with your business including judgments, liens and bankruptcies will also be included as part of this report.
-These records can impact your total credit score in ways more than one, leading to a poor future in lending.
+These records can impact your total credit score in ways more than one, leading to a poor future in funding.
 Hence you should maintain a clean slate as far as law is concerned.

 Categorised in: Blog